Ridiculous to sublime

-If you only lean slightly towards Gunston’s view that stamps are only for profit, there are plenty of ‘ordinary’ cheap 1d red imperfs out there, waiting to be discovered for the
+If you lean slightly towards Gunston’s view that stamps are only for profit, there are plenty of ‘ordinary’ cheap 1d red imperfs out there, waiting to be discovered for the gems

-Despite all the enhancements in this new edition do not think there is nothing else to find.
-There are sections in this Catalogue that have been transformed and completely re-written, and if this can be done after all this time, it is clear that the pursuit of knowledge never ends; already we can see where future editions are going to be heading.
-The latest work carries on detailed analysis of 1d Red plates from 45 to 91, this will, presumably, be extended further.
+There are already hints as to where future editions are going to be heading.
+The latest work has detailed analysis of 1d Red plates from 45 to 91, this will, presumably, be extended further.
 Similarly, the work on embossed envelopes.